LWVPullman/LeagueWebsite/README.md

     * This is how 'collections' works in Jekyll.
 Which is likely the best way to create heirarchies https://jekyllrb.com/docs/collections/
     * This is how collections in MM works https://mmistakes.github.io/minimal-mistakes/docs/collections/
 3. Social Media links in the nav bar
-4. Merge in and connect Advocacy (Done, but not sure it's the right page)
+4. Pay Pal embedded

 ## Things to do for anyone:
 1. ~~PDF’s from observer corp~~
 2. write into the readme, what photos are
 3. Advocacy?
 Where is it?
 4. Bring in events information into the docs/_posts area.